Updated: Sep 7

 But of hiking up an Irish mountain in bare feet on the final Sunday of July, I was completely unaware.
 This was so unique to me that the moment I returned home, I booked my flights and prepared for my pilgrimage, along with sister Phyl and daughter, Emily, to the west coast of Ireland.

 Croagh Patrick, meaning 'Patrick's Stack', is located near Murrisk, and is the most religious mountain in Ireland.
-'The Reek', as it is also known, has an elevation of 764m (2504 ft), making it the third highest in County Mayo.
+'The Reek', as it is also known, has an elevation of 764m (2504 ft), making it the third highest in Mayo.
 According to tradition, Saint Patrick fasted and prayed on the summit for forty days in the year 441.

 The mountain is quartzite and has a geological history of 750 million years.
 Veins of gold reflect the sun's light and gives the mountain a glow.
 This glow attracted invading clans to settle this part of Ireland from at least 5800BC.
 That gold is still within the sliding shale of Croagh Patrick as this sacred mountain is protected from mining.